 The Forbidden Forest appeared in many of the Harry Potter books, and it played host to some of the series eeriest moments, like Harry and Ron’s encounter with the giant spider known as Aragog.

-The forest, which is thick with threes and undergrowth such as knotgrass and thorns, gives it an almost daunting, while still beautiful, appearance.
+The forest, which is thick with trees and undergrowth such as knotgrass and thorns, gives it an almost daunting, while still beautiful, appearance.

-Over the years I’ve gone on many rambles out to Ballinastore Woods in Wicklow, and I’ve always found my mind wandering back to the forest that sits on the edge of the grounds of Hogwarts.
+Over the years I’ve gone on many rambles out to Gougane Barra in Cork, and I’ve always found my mind wandering back to the forest that sits on the edge of the grounds of Hogwarts.

 7 – The Leaky Cauldron (The Crown Liquor Saloon, Belfast)